Keep Dogs from Pooping on Your Lawn

 Depending on the model of sprinkler you select, the sprinkler may or may not have a fast enough reaction time to successfully ward away neighborhood dogs or other animals.

 Because of this, we recommend reading plenty of reviews on the model you’re considering prior to making a purchasing decision.
-Here’s the one that we recommend on Amazon.

 3. Communicate With Your Neighbors About Their Dogs